Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 To pull that off you need:

-This is a ten-part series about how I built that, end to end — from the first docker compose up on my laptop through a public deployment on free- and low-cost cloud services.
+This is a sixteen-part series about how I built that, end to end, from the first docker compose up on my laptop through a public deployment on free- and low-cost cloud services.
 The audience I had in mind: someone who has read about RAG and “AI agents” but hasn’t yet built a full-stack app where the AI is a feature, not the whole product.

 See It Running

-The live demo URL will go up alongside Post 10, the deploy guide — once that post is published, this section will get the public link to a running instance you can play with.
+The live demo URL will go up alongside the deploy guide (Post 15) — once that post is published, this section will get the public link to a running instance you can play with.
 For now, here’s a 20-second walkthrough of the same app running locally:

 So the first chat message after a quiet period might take a minute.
 After that, it’s quick.